hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 Running the same example on REANA.
 Was it necessary to change anything?

-Excercise: Yadage parameter changing, Yadage syntax question.
+Exercise: Yadage parameter changing, Yadage syntax question.

 {% include links.md %}